datopian/playbook/markdown/README.md

 #### Why plain text?

-Plain text never goes out of fashion, it is creatable and usable almost anywhere ...
+Plain text never goes out of fashion, it is creatable and usable almost anywhere.

 #### Why markdown?